 - You can send this URL to your colleagues or external testers via email or secure messaging.

 - After confirming to publish to live via the Apply Live Settings button, you will then be able to access your front-end live environment by clicking on Open Link within the Live box.
-You can also copy the URL, edit the settings or un-publish your test environment via the context menu.

 [ 1 ] Access Settings

 Access Settings are independently applied to the test environment or live environment of your module.
 In the Configure and Publish Test dialog you can select the Copy all Settings from Live to transfer both General and Access settings to your test module.

 General Settings apply to your module overall and will take effect in both the Test and Live environments of your module.

 This changes the default answer options from English to German as well as the number formatting in the frontend.
 If set to German, users can use the comma instead of the dot to enter decimal numbers.